carbon-language/carbon-lang/docs/design/numeric_literals.md

 integer and rational literal types whose values are between the minimum and maximum finite value representable in the floating-point type.

-### TODO

-This document needs to be updated once we have resolved how to reference things brought in by the prelude. `BigInt`, `Rational`, `IntLiteral`, and `FloatLiteral` will likely be accessed through a package prefix like `Carbon.BigInt` or `Core.BigInt`, and the [Defined Types](#defined-types) section will need to be updated to reflect those.

 ### Numeric literal syntax

 Numeric Literal syntax is covered in the